LeoPYDevel/No-Nitro-No-Cry/README.md

 🤷 Probably not.
 The extension doesn’t send any requests or interfere with Discord servers, so there’s no way for Discord to know you’re using it.

 **It have virus?**
 No, and you can verify this, opening the code.
-Is open source and you can modify it if you want.
+Is open source and you can modify if you want.

 ---

 ## 📢 Important Notes

-* This is still **under development**, so expect some bugs or edge cases.
-* Currently **tested only in Brave**.
+* Currently **tested only in Brave, Chrome**.
 Firefox is **not yet confirmed** to work.
 * Once downloaded, **rename the internal `brave` folder** to your preferred extension folder name.

----

-## 🧰 TO DO

-* [ ] Add a UI panel to configure extension settings directly.
-* [ ] Improve the perfomance and make the extension better.
-* [ ] Confirm Firefox compatibility.

 ---